mgardner1011/Lego/README.md

 ---

 ## Analysis<br>
-This data set is great for querying, and has some interesting potential for possible machine learning capabilities.
+This data set is great for querying and has some interesting potential for possible machine learning capabilities.
-However on its own, it does provide some interesting insights on Lego and its progression.
-As the years have gone by, there has been a consistent increase in the complexity of the sets and pieces releases.
-Both in the amount of pieces themselves, and the range of colors.
-This database can also show off some of the rarer and intricate pieces, such as the powered pieces for specific sets.
+However on its own it does provide some interesting insights on Lego and its progression.
+As the years have gone by, there has been a consistent increase in the complexity of the sets and pieces released, both in the number of pieces themselves and the range of colors.
+This database can also show off some of the rarer and more intricate pieces, such as the powered pieces for specific sets.

-One can also see the variety of different colors used in the different themes that sets belong to.
-With the Basic Set theme having the largest variety of colors to fit the with other sets.
-Then we have the Fairy-Tale theme second in the number of colors used letting us know that this is a very colorful theme.
+One can also see the variety of colors used in the different themes that sets belong to.
+The Basic Set theme has the largest variety of colors to fit with the other sets.
+Then we have the Fairy-Tale theme second in the number of colors used, letting us know that this is a very colorful theme.

 Finally we can see a large boom in the number of sets being released in the late 80's as popularity and interest rise and new sets and parts are released to meet demand.
-Culminating with 2014 having the largest amount of sets being release at a staggering 713 sets released that year.
+2014 having the largest amount of sets being release at a staggering 713 sets released that year.